Your area Not set — showing everywhere

 Arguments for

-Standardizing on high-quality Toter pails instead of Otto pails would reduce long-term costs by decreasing the frequency of replacement due to damage.
+Standardizing on high-quality Toter pails instead of Otto pails would reduce long-term replacement costs and prevent unnecessary plastic waste.

 — Todd Burger

-Allowing residents to keep existing high-quality Toter bins by using labels or RFID tags would prevent unnecessary plastic waste and save the town money on new purchases.
+Allowing residents to keep existing Toter bins by using labels or RFID tags would save the town money and avoid the environmental impact of recycling functional bins.

 — Todd Burger

-The town should use its purchasing power for thousands of bins to negotiate better leverage with suppliers.
+The town should leverage the large purchase volume to negotiate better terms with suppliers.

 — Peter Shapiro, Pct 4